nVuln/homebridge-lg-thinq/README.md

 A Homebridge plugin for controlling/monitoring LG ThinQ device via their ThinQ platform.

-:warning: This library only works with v2 of the LG ThinQ API.
+⚠️ This library only works with v2 of the LG ThinQ API.
 If your device not showing up even debug mode, try using v1 plugin [homebridge-wideq](https://github.com/NorDroN/homebridge-wideq)

 A plugin for interacting with the "LG ThinQ" system, which can control new LG smart device.
 API used in this plugin is not official, I reversed from their "LG ThinQ" mobile app.